Frequently Asked Questions about Peak Demand

 Consider another very important reason to reduce electrical consumption.
 The generation of electricity creates pollution.
 If not merely by its generation, then by the pollution produced in making and installing more transmission lines, transformers, substations, control equipment, and the associated construction.
 By reducing our electrical needs, we reduce the amount of pollution that would have been generated.
 Not only is energy conservation good for the University, but it is good for the environment and our community; more importantly, it is the right thing to do.

 While Peak Demand periods are important, it is also important to save electricity on a routine basis to help reduce electrical costs.
 While you may not think your participation in these energy savings activities make a difference, remember that when your efforts are added to the efforts of a hundred other Wake Tech faculty, staff, and students, it adds up to a big difference.
-To see how much energy is used by various kinds of appliances, refer to the list here

 [ top ]